jmhockham/kotlin-coding/README.md

 ### Not in scope

 - Overdue books
-- Multiple copies of the same book (although we'll still program defensively around this)
+- Multiple copies of the same book

 ### Not asked for in stories, but added in
 - Keeping track of who has borrowed the book